 Create a Website Account - Manage notification subscriptions, save form progress and more.

-No. Many communities across the nation have been left with no viable opportunities for their glass recyclables and have stopped accepting glass.
-Some are facing even more widespread issues and making more significant cuts to their recycling programs.
+No, the issues concerning glass impacted communities across the nation.
+Many have been left with no viable opportunities for their glass recyclables and have stopped accepting glass.

 Show All Answers